pacifiquem/node-async-handler/CONTRIBUTING.md

-# Contributing to asyncaid
+# Contributing to node-async-handler

-Thank you for considering contributing to asyncaid!
+Thank you for considering contributing to node-async-handler!
 We welcome your input and appreciate your efforts to make this middleware even better.

 ## How to Contribute